 If 'No', is there a published backup call schedule?
 (Yes/No)

-9. Is there a trauma medical director approved plan that determines which types and severity of neurologic injury patients should remain at the facility when no neurosurgical coverage is present?
+8. Is there a trauma medical director approved plan that determines which types and severity of neurologic injury patients should remain at the facility and which should be transferred, when no neurosurgical coverage is present?
 (CD 8–7) (Yes/No)

-10. Are there transfer agreements with appropriate Level I and Level II trauma centers?
+9. Are there transfer agreements with appropriate Level I and Level II trauma centers?
 (CD 8–8) (Yes/No)